-From the early 80s, the idea that Governments can only spend what they receive in tax, was heavily promoted, especially by Mrs Thatcher.
-The concept of “no magic money tree” was created, and it sounded quite convincing.
-Because we all understand “budgeting”.
-But let’s think about it.
+From the early 80s, the idea that Governments can only spend what they receive in tax, was heavily promoted, especially by UK Prime Minister Mrs Thatcher.
+She famously said, in 1983, “We know that there is no such thing as public money“, and added “there is only taxpayer money“.

 Almost all of us have an average income of, say, £x per month, and outgoings/expenditure of say, £y per month.
 If £y is less than £x, then happy days, we’ve got more to spend next month.
 If £y is more than £x, we have to spend less next month, or borrow some.
 We’re all familiar with this, so it has been easy to convince us that government money works the same way.
-I used to believe it, too.
+I used to believe it too, once.
 It has been called, “handbag economics”.

 Still think it comes from everybody earning money in various ways, spending some of it, and paying tax with the rest?
 That went out with the barter system, hundreds of years ago, if indeed, it ever existed.
 We can’t dig money up from the ground, or grow it in fields, and if we hire an industrial unit and manufacture our own, the police take a dim view.
 So, it is created by the State.

 How?
 The money governments create is spent into existence on things like the NHS, schools, Police, Courts, the Civil Service, Armed Forces, etc etc. Much of that goes on wages, which are spent to sustain lots of other businesses.
 Or, on materials needed for these, which creates more companies, jobs, etc. Part is given to councils to help pay for all the services they provide, because council tax isn’t anywhere near enough.
 Some goes on social security, so that people with no access to income, have some money to spend (remember, benefits tend to be spent on buying goods & services, not stashed away in the Cayman Islands!).

-A government with its own currency, such as the UK, can create as much money as it chooses to.
-About £400bn was created in 2008, to rescue the banks from the consequences of their greed and irresponsibility, without causing any inflationary problems.
-And no, it doesn’t “have to be paid back by future generations”, because we effectively “borrowed” it from ourselves, and don’t have to ask for repayment.
 The media talk about “printing money”, but that is nonsense- when you go to the bank for a car loan, they don’t go to the vault and bring back a big sack full of banknotes.
-They press a few keyboard keys.
+They press a few keyboard keys, and it appears in your account.
+(No, it’s not taken from other people’s savings or deposits, it is just created.
+Economists call this “endogenous” money).
 The Government of the UK, effectively, does the same, via the Treasury and the Bank of England.
+(Just as Sainsbury’s don’t “print” Nectar points, they issue them electronically.)

 The money collected in tax is just cancelled on the master balance-sheet, the same one that is used to spend.
 It is not, actually, saved up in some account, from which it is later spent.
 It is simple double-entry book-keeping, essentially.

 If you are uncomfortable with the realisation that the UK Government can spend as much as it chooses to, you may be glad to hear that there is a situation where Governments need to rein in spending, or take back money through taxation.